Yalantis-Projects-Romanenko/yalantis-visitors-counter/README.md

 ## Visitors count test project
 This service uses websockets to notify all clients about visitors number update
-Before starting the service go version >= 1.11 should be installed
-Service work directory should be the root directory of the project because of `static` dir that stores static content
+Before starting the service be sure that go version >= 1.11 Service workdir should be the root directory of the project because of `static` dir that stores static content
 To get project dependencies run:
 ```
 go mod download